gunshi/gunshi.github.io/content/post/La-MAML/index.md

 ---
-title: 'Our NeurIPS paper, La-MAML was accepted to Oral'
+title: 'Our paper, La-MAML was accepted for Oral Presentation at NeurIPS 2020'
-subtitle: 'Our NeurIPS 2020 paper, Look-Ahead Meta Learning for Continual Learning was accepted to Oral'
+subtitle: 'Our paper, Look-Ahead Meta Learning for Continual Learning was accepted for Oral Presentation (top 1% of submitted works) at NeurIPS 2020'
-summary: 'Our NeurIPS 2020 paper, Look-Ahead Meta Learning for Continual Learning was accepted to Oral'
+summary: 'Our paper, Look-Ahead Meta Learning for Continual Learning was accepted for Oral Presentation (top 1% of submitted works) at NeurIPS 2020'
 authors:
 - admin
 - Karmesh Yadav